AlexandreVolts/my-code-artwork/README.md

 Flow field with vectors.

+## Paper marbling

+Simulation paper marbling technique with deformation formulas.
+Press any key to add a drop.
+Drag to tine the drops.
+Press enter to reset.

 ## Spline curve

 Spline curve tests.
 Use the key arrow to move a point.
 Press A or Z key to change the selected point.